open-feature/openfeature.dev/blog/2023-06-22-openfeature-adoption-story.md

 ## SDK used functionalities
 OpenFeature SDK has several used functionalities.
 What used for our case:
-* Evaluation via OpenFeature Client (getBooleanEvaluation with context and similar for other types)
+* Evaluation via OpenFeature Client (getBooleanEvaluation with context and similarly for other types)
 * Initialization - see [Initialization](#initialization)
 * Events - see [Monitoring](#monitoring)
 * Fetch all flags - see [Fetching flags](#fetching-flags)